 To learn more about Girls' Hockey Weekend, CLICK HERE.

 In 2014, nearly 150 locations across the United States celebrated the fourth annual IIHF World Girls' Ice Hockey Weekend.

-Hockey Weekend Across America, will be highlighted by Try Hockey For Free Day, presented by Kraft Heinz, on Saturday, February 20, 2016.
+Hockey Week Across America, will be highlighted by Try Hockey For Free Day on Saturday, February 25, 2017.
 This is a national effort with over 300 local rinks and association introducing kids between the ages of 4 and 9 to youth hockey.
 Participating host locations will receive jerseys, promotional items, marketing tools, USA Hockey sanctioning and online registration to maximize participation.

 February is a great opportunity to attract new families who are thinking hockey because it’s winter.
 This will give you an advantage with your spring programs and identifying new families for next fall.